KyorCode/styx/README.md

 Styx is a very simple IoC ( Inversion of Control ) container for Node.
 Based on the phylosophy of Castle Windsor

+## Short term todo's

+*need to order these*

+1. rewrite requireAll to be an eventemmiter

 ## Goals

 *need to order these*